axians/microservicebus-py/README.md

 The *Orchestrator* is responsible for starting up services and correlate messages between then.
 All messages on the queue are of type QueueMessage (base_service) and contains information such as the `destination` and `action`.
 When the Orchestrator receives a message on the queue, it will resolve the destination and call the function (*action*).

 ### microServiceBusHandler (msb_handler)
 As the name implies the *microServiceBusHandler* is responsible for all communication with microServiceBus.com.
-When staring up the service will sign in to msb.com and receive a list of services and the iot hub provider service.
+When staring up the service will sign in to msb.com and set up channels for different commands in msb.
 After successful sign-in, the service will call the Orchestrator to start up the these services.

-The *microServiceBusHandler* also has two other functions
-* **_debug** - *used by the logger to forward console information to msb.com*
-* **_start_custom_services** - *(accessable through self.StartCustomServices) Downloads and starts up all CustomServices (not Com)*

 ### Logger (logger_service)
 The Logger service outputs data to the terminal and forward debugging info to *microServiceBusHandler* if enabled

-### Com (downloaded at startup)
+### Com (downloaded at startup) (Currently not used)
 The *Com* service is responsible for all communication with the IoT Hub provider.
 The only implementation as for now is the *AzureIoT* service.

 The *Com* service is also responsible to handle state changes.
 These is expected to be a `msb-state` in the desired state: